A Natural Response to Anger is to Clench Your Fist

 Anger is a survival mechanism and crucial in social bonding, boundary setting, and motivation.
 Throughout human evolution, anger helped establish group hierarchies, protect resources, and signal injustice.
 When appropriately expressed, anger can strengthen relationships by clarifying expectations and reinforcing mutual respect.
 It also serves as a motivator, pushing individuals to overcome obstacles, advocate for change, and improve their circumstances.

 For example, consider Mark, a corporate executive who often experiences intense frustration during high-pressure meetings.
 His face flushes red, his fists clench under the table, and he feels an overwhelming urge to interrupt aggressively.
 Over time, Mark realized that these physical cues were warning signs that he was losing control.
-By identifying his triggers and implementing deep breathing exercises, he learned to channel his anger constructively, improving his leadership skills and personal well-being.
+By identifying his triggers and practicing deep-breathing exercises, he learned to channel his anger constructively, thereby improving his leadership skills and personal well-being.

 ✊The Clenched Fist: A Symbol and a Release

 Historically and culturally, the clenched fist has carried significant symbolism beyond anger.
 In many societies, it has represented resistance, solidarity, and defiance.
 For instance, the raised fist has been a powerful emblem in social and political movements, symbolizing strength and unity against oppression.
 From the Black Power movement to labor strikes, the fist has been used as a collective gesture of empowerment.
-In contrast, some Eastern traditions interpret a clenched fist differently, signifying an accumulation of tension or unprocessed emotions that must be released for spiritual balance.
+In contrast, some Eastern traditions interpret a clenched fist differently, as a sign of accumulated tension or unprocessed emotions that must be released for spiritual balance.
 In martial arts, for example, practitioners are often taught to control their fists to master combat skills and emotional discipline.

 Interestingly, clenching and releasing fists can also be a powerful relaxation tool.
 This controlled physical action mimics the process of holding onto and then letting go of anger, helping to dissipate its energy.
 By understanding the broader significance of this gesture, we can reframe our perception of anger and channel it into constructive and meaningful expressions.